Louise Clark - The Collective

 Found in: Stories

-After the birth of her daughter, Billie, Louise “knew right from the get go something wasn’t right,” but says it wasn’t easy to talk about.
+After the birth of her daughter, Billie, Louise Clark “knew right from the get go something wasn’t right,” but says it wasn’t easy to talk about.

 “It was difficult expressing the extent of how I felt at the first doctor’s visit.
 I was given medication, but things just unravelled to the point where I knew this was something I couldn’t get through on my own.
 Admitting that was really hard but, ultimately, it was the very thing that helped me.”